globalgumbs/globalgumbs.com/README.md

 # globalgumbs.com

 Second version of my personal website.
-Waiting to add more content and features as my different portfolios expand.
+Waiting to add more content and features.

-8/5/23
+--updated 8/10/23